Section 21 or Section 8 Notice and Landlord Disputes

 If you are at risk of homelessness because of an eviction notice, or because of problems with your landlord, please read the information below

 Section 21 or Section 8 notice

 If you are being evicted by your private landlord there are a number of ways that we can help.
 There are rules that your landlord must follow depending on the type of tenancy you have.
 You can read more information on what these rules are if you are renting privately here.

 Your landlord has duties to undertake repairs if you have told them about the problem.
-Sometimes a landlord does not do the repairs, disagrees that repairs need to be done or disputes who is responsible.
-For information on what to do if you find yourself in this situation, go to the Citizen's Advice Website.
+Sometimes a landlord does not do the repairs, disagrees that repairs need to be done or disputes responsibility for the repairs.

-Harassment and Illegal Eviction are criminal offences and if found guilty, your landlord could be fined, sent to prison, or both.
+Harassment and Illegal Eviction are criminal offences.
+If found guilty, your landlord could be fined, sent to prison, or both.
 Our Housing Options Team can intervene and mediate with your landlord to stop harassment or illegal eviction, and help get you back in your home.